JeremiahKaren/35percent.github.io/_posts/2017-09-12-nsp-spot-the-difference.md

 In June this year Southwark published its second and final version, before consideration by the cabinet.  ['amended preferred option' version](https://www.southwark.gov.uk/assets/attach/3658/NSP%20Full%20New%20and%20Revised%20Policies%20optimised.pdf)This dropped many of the safeguards surrounding affordable housing delivery contained in the first version, and has inserted a number of loopholes for developers to boot.

-In policy DM1 Affordable Homes the requirement for affordable housing to be calculated in terms of floorspace has been removed and the qualification 'subject to viability' added.
-This will further encourage developers   to [run ever-faster rings around the Council with their viability assessments](http://35percent.org/collated-viability-assessments/) and continue to calculate affordable housing using habitable rooms and exploit the double counting loophole in the Council's existing affordable housing SPD[^1].
+In policy DM1 Affordable Homes the requirement to calculate affordable housing in terms of floorspace has been removed and the qualification 'subject to viability' added.
+This will further encourage developers   to [run ever-faster rings around the Council with their viability assessments](http://35percent.org/collated-viability-assessments/) and continue to calculate affordable housing using habitable rooms, exploiting the double counting loophole in the Council's existing affordable housing SPD[^1].

 ![](http://35percent.org/img/amendednsp.png)
 *Previous draft New Southwark Plan (left) - Latest final 'preffered option' (right)*